Core utilities

 The default constructor generates values from zero to the maximum positive

-value of T. The second generates values from zero to range-1; behaviour
+always return zero.
+The second constructor generates values from zero to

 This uses Lemire’s algorithm.